ErikFontanel/portfolio/content/index.md

   size: 999
   alias: projects
 bodyClass: index
-title: Freelance product designer and front-end developer with over 10 years of experience working on the internet
+title: Freelance product designer and front-end developer with over 10 years of experience working on the internet, available now
 ---